 Ms HE Ms Laura Boldrini- President of the Italian House of Representatives and Dr Liviu Olteanu at G7 Security and Hate Speech Conference, 14 September 2017

-The following statement was issued by Liviu Olteanu after the International Conference on “Hate Speech and Security” that has been organized by Consiglio Nazionale Forense and the Italian Presidency of G7, hosted in Rome at the Palazzo della Cancilleria on 14 of September 2017.
-Liviu started his press release by underlining an important statement of the Secretary General of the Council of Europe Thorbjorn JAGLAND: “We have come to understand that democracy is by definition pluralist and that giving citizens the right to be different and to criticize authority makes our countries more stable, not less.
+The following statement was issued by Dr. Liviu Olteanu after the International Conference on “Hate Speech and Security” that was organized by the Consiglio Nazionale Forense and the Italian Presidency of the G7, hosted in Rome at the Palazzo della Cancilleria on 14 September 2017.
+Olteanu started his press release by underlining an important statement of the Secretary General of the Council of Europe, Thorbjorn JAGLAND: “We have come to understand that democracy is by definition pluralist and that giving citizens the right to be different and to criticize authority makes our countries more stable, not less.
 Today, however, many of our societies appear less protective of their pluralism and more accepting of populism.”
-According to OLTEANU, the states have to take care regarding the difference there is between “to criticize authority” - and he added if some people want, can “criticize religion” too; it means ‘free speech’ that is a normal and a good sign of one democratic country, for one side, and ‘hate speech and religious hatred’ that is a wrong sign of democracy, for other side.
-The first, should be accepted, but doing it with respect, the second, have to be strongly condemned.
-The Secretary General of the United Nations, Antonio GUTERRES expressed in 14 of July 2017 an important and sensitive contemporary reality at the UN Headquarters in New York, being an issue which needs getting a special international attention: “Around the world we see the religion how is manipulated to justify incitement to violence and discrimination, and an alarming rise online and offline of hate speech messages that spread hostility and hatred and encourage populations to commit violence against individuals or communities often based on an identity.
+According to OLTEANU, the states have to take care regarding the difference between being able “to criticize authority” – and, he added, the ability “to criticize religion” too; it means the existence of ‘free speech’ that is a positive sign of a democratic country; compared to ‘hate speech and religious hatred’ that is a negative sign in a democracy.
+The first, should be accepted, but conducted with respect; the second, should be strongly condemned.
+The Secretary General of the United Nations, Antonio GUTERRES expressed on 14 July 2017 an important and sensitive contemporary reality at the UN Headquarters in New York, highlighting an issue deserving of special international attention: “Around the world we see how religion is manipulated to justify incitement to violence and discrimination, and an alarming rise online and offline of hate speech messages that spread hostility and hatred and encourage populations to commit violence against individuals or communities often based on an identity.
 Hate speech seeds suspicion, mistrust and intolerance”.

-As a conclusion of the AIDLR Secretary General’s keynote address, governments do not have any right to discriminate journalists, social media, religious or beliefs minorities or to manifest discrimination, intolerance and persecution against the freedom of conscience of the persons.
+As a conclusion to the AIDLR Secretary General’s keynote address, OLTEANU shared the opinion that governments do not have any right to discriminate against journalists, social media, religious or minority beliefs nor to manifest discrimination, intolerance and persecution against the freedom of conscience of the person.
 Nations and people need to develop a deeper understanding of the religious and philosophical conceptions of other civilizations, religions, cultures and teaching to live with differences.